Green Burial Initiative

-An alternative to body burial, cremation makes use of high temperature burning, vaporization, and oxidation to reduce a body to its basic chemical compounds.
+An alternative to body burial, cremation makes use of high-temperature burning, vaporization, and oxidation to reduce a body to its basic chemical compounds.
 These ash-like remains are then able to be buried, scattered, or retained by family members for personal preservation.

-Cremation dates back at least 20,000 years to partial remains found in Australia, and is practised by many of the world’s religions and spiritual groups.
-The choice to cremate is personal, but may be driven by a preference to avoid slow decomposition or an environmentally-driven desire to avoid some of the toxic by-products of an intact burial, often caused by embalming fluids such as formaldehyde.
+Cremation dates back at least 20,000 years to partial remains found in Australia and is practised by many of the world’s religions and spiritual groups.
+The choice to cremate is personal but may be driven by a preference to avoid slow decomposition or an environmentally-driven desire to avoid some of the toxic by-products of an intact burial, often caused by embalming fluids such as formaldehyde.

-As an additional way to minimize the environmental impact of scatterings at OUR Commemorative Conservation Scattering Grounds, we require all cremations to take place in an environmentally-friendly manner, and ask that remains be placed in an ecologically-sound container for transportation to the crematorium.
+As an additional way to minimize the environmental impact of scatterings at OUR Commemorative Conservation Scattering Grounds, we require all cremations to take place in an environmentally-friendly manner and ask that remains be placed in an ecologically-sound container for transportation to the crematorium.
 According to BC regulations, cremation vessels must be free of plastic, fibreglass, foam or Styrofoam, rubber, polyvinyl chloride, and zinc.
 They must also be of sufficient strength to contain and move human remains, capable of being closed and constructed so that it does not leak.
-The funeral director or crematorium will also be required to sign an internment form specifying that no embalming fluid was used and that the scattering urn is biodegradable and free of toxins.
+The funeral director or crematorium will also be required to sign an internment form specifying that they used no embalming fluid and that the scattering urn is biodegradable and free of toxins.

-OUR Scattering Techniques:
+OUR Scattering Techniques

 A ring of ashes is formed on the ground around an object or group of objects by holding the scattering urn close to the ground and pouring out a ring of ashes.
 Friends and family members can create an outer ring around the ashes and take turns stepping into the ring to share words of remembrance.